-F. Cheating
+E. Cheating

 Cheating is violation of one's own integrity and should never occur.
-If a student is caught cheating, the teacher will contact the student's parents and the Vice Principal within 24 hours (this includes plagiarizing.)
+If a student is caught cheating, the teacher will contact the student's parents and the Vice Principal within 24 hours.
+An appropriate and formative consequence will be given to ensure the child understands the seriousness of dishonesty.

-G. Report Card Grades
+F. Report Card Grades

 Report cards will be issued four times throughout the school year through Alma.
-Grading scales are below:
+Grading scales are below.